Explore the ancient temples of Bangkok and Ayutthaya by land and by river boat

 After breakfast, drive even further north toward Chiang Rai via the beautiful Wiang Pa Pao to visit the Golden Triangle.
 Stop for a relaxing boat ride on the Mekong River where the borders of Thailand, Myanmar and Laos converge.
 After disembarking from the boat, continue by land to the hotel in the town of Chiang Rai.

 Have breakfast at the hotel followed by transportation from the hotel to Thailand – Laos border.
 Here, a Diethelm guide will be waiting with a welcome sign at the Houay Xai Immigration Checkpoint.
 The guide will assist in filling out an application form for a Laos visa.
-After receiving the visa and passing through immigration, transfer to the boat pier to embark on a beautiful boat, to begin your adventure.
+After receiving the visa and passing through immigration, transfer to the boat pier to embark on a local slow boat to begin your adventure.
 After a quick stop in Pak Tha to get signed boat documents, you’re off on a leisurely cruise headed toward Luang Prabang.
+Lunch will be provided onboard.

+Upon arrival in Luang Prabang, transfer and check in at the hotel.
 Known as the Crown Jewel of Laos, Luang Prabang, is perhaps the most well preserved traditional city in Southeast Asia.
-Magical and charming with splendid natural scenery and a sense of timelessness, the city has maintained its longstanding reputation as a stronghold of Lao culture and was named a UNESCO World Heritage City in 1995.
+Magical and charming with splendid natural scenery and a sense of timelessness, the city has maintained its longstanding reputation as a stronghold of Lao culture and was named a UNESCO World Heritage city in 1995.

 After breakfast at the hotel, an English-speaking guide will be waiting in the hotel lobby to accompany you Elephant Village Camp.
 Upon arrival, be greeted by the camp manager and receive a short briefing about the resident elephants.
 Next, board a traditional Lao long boat to the Tad Sae Waterfall to relax or swim in the clear water (swimsuit recommended!).
 A buffet lunch will be served with coffee, tea and drinking water (vegetarian options are available) at the Elephant Camp Restaurant before departing the camp for another exciting waterfall destination – Kuang Si Waterfall.